Bolivia was the second fantastic country we visited on our multi-month tour of South America, and it absolutely blew us away.

 - Food and drink: $10.80 per day

-We spent less in other countries in that part of the world.
-But, we did enjoy two pretty big tours in Bolivia, and we still felt we got good value for money.
+Overall, in Bolivia, I spent a little more than I did in other Latin American countries, but, we did enjoy two pretty big tours in the country, so we still felt we got good value for money.
 Bolivia was an experience and a half, and one I would highly recommend.
-Those Salt Flats – what can I say?
+Those salt flats – what can I say?
 Best sunset ever, and I’ve seen a fair few good ones over the years.